MPh-py/MPh/docs/demonstrations.md

 have to be hard-coded, they could come from user input or be generated depending on the outcome of previous simulations.
-For example, this approach lends itself to iterative optimization schemes such as the ["genetic algorithm"][ga], where a batch of simulations would be run for each new "generation".
+For example, this approach lends itself to iterative optimization schemes such as the [genetic algorithm] or [differential evolution], where a batch of simulations would be run for each new "generation".

 Note how the returned results also contain the input parameter.
 As the worker processes will run asynchronously in parallel, we cannot